straighteight/SpecFlow-VS-Mac-Integration/README.md

-# SpecFlow intergration for  VS for Mac
+# SpecFlow integration for  VS for Mac

 TechTalks's SpecFlow is a pragmatic BDD solution for .NET.
 It uses the Gherkin specification language.